hipe/tmx/lib/skylab/basic/doc/issues/027-the-normalization-narrative.md

-it arguably encompases all of computing in our universe. this is an isomorphicism we play with here and there to put this normalization API to perhaps surprising use in some places, for example the possible transformation and resoultion of resources on the filesystem or even on the network.
+it arguably encompases all of computing in our universe. this is an isomorphicism we play with here and there to put this normalization API to perhaps surprising use in some places, for example the possible transformation and resolution of resources on the filesystem or even on the network.

 for what is a "URL" but a formal definition of some resource that you